Hausdorff dimension of limit sets for projective Anosov representations: Introduction

 There are situations where the equality in Question \ref{ques-HaudorffDimensionSymmetric} is known to be true: If $\G$ preserves a non-degenerate quadratic form $\mathbf q$ on $\R^n$, then $\xi^*$ is the image of $\xi$ by the isomorphism $\R^n\simeq {\R^n}^*$ defined by $\mathbf q$, and therefore

 In that case we also have that $\mu_n(\gamma) = - \mu_1(\gamma)$ for all $\gamma \in \G$, so that

-Those projectively convex cocompact groups preserving a non degenerate quadratic form are precisely the $\Hyp^{p,q}$-convex cocompact groups introduced in \cite{DGKSOpq}, whose critical exponent was studied by the first two authors in \cite{GM18}.
-In this setting, Theorem \ref{theo-MainTheorem} gives an alternative proof of the inequality
+Those strongly projectively convex-cocompact groups preserving a non degenerate quadratic form are precisely the $\Hyp^{p,q}$-convex cocompact groups introduced in \cite{DGKSOpq}, whose critical exponent was studied by the first two authors in \cite{GM18}.
+There, the authors introduce a \emph{pseudo-hyperbolic critical exponent} $\delta_{\Hyp^{p,q}}(\G)$ and prove that it coincides with $\delta_1(\G)$.
+Theorem \ref{theo-MainTheorem} thus gives an alternative proof of the inequality

 in \cite[Theorem 1.2]{GM18}.